Check out our new lower rates.

 As a material, wood is relatively soft, so it may get banged up a bit.
 However, scratches can be sanded out and the surface restored.
 Wood or varnish may also burn when hot pans are placed atop it.
 Skilled DIY home renovators can install wood counters themselves, which can help control costs.

-Estimated cost of wood countertops: $50 to $150 per square foot
+Estimated cost of wood countertops: $18 to $38 per square foot or more, with a total of $3,750

 Tile

 Tile countertop is another material whose cost can vary dramatically.
-On the cheaper end, ceramic tiles can cost as little as a couple dollars per square foot, while a marble tile might cost more up to $25 per square foot.
+On the cheaper end, ceramic tiles can cost as little as a couple dollars per square foot, while a marble tile might cost many multiples of that (as much as $100 or more per square foot).
 Depending on the tile you choose, where it’s from, and how it’s made, the price per square foot can rise considerably.

 Tile materials, which can range from ceramic to glass to stone, tend to be durable and both heat- and scratch-resistant.
 That said, tile countertops could chip if something heavy is dropped on them.